Forward-Operators/paperchat/README.md

 # Chroma
 export CHROMA_HOST=<your_chroma_host>
 export CHROMA_PORT=<your_chroma_port>
+export CHROMA_COLLECTION=<your_chroma_collection>

+# Embeddings
+export EMBEDDINGS=<openai or huggingface>
+export CUDA_ENABLED=<True or False> - needed for huggingface

 ```

 Run the API locally: poetry run start

-Access the API documentation at http://0.0.0.0:8000/docs and test the API endpoints (make sure to add your bearer token).
+Access the API documentation at http://0.0.0.0:8000/docs and test the API endpoints .

 ## Ingesting
 arXiv has a dataset of almost 2 million publications. it is against arXiv's ToS to fetch too much data from their website (as it creates load)